 Every business owner can agree that time is money.
 The more time a certain task or project takes, the more money you've invested in it.
 That's why businesses continue streamlining processes to become more efficient and cost-effective than ever before.
 This might also explain why some businesses don't seriously consider the R&D Tax Credit.
-True, it does take some time, but how much could you save and what’s the ROI?
+True, it does take some time, but what’s the ROI?

-If you haven’t yet, it's definitely worth spending a couple hours to determine if you qualify for this dollar-for-dollar tax credit.
-Once you do, you will then have a good idea of your potential tax savings, along with the time and cost to realize it.
+If you haven’t yet, it's definitely worth the exploration to determine if you qualify for this dollar-for-dollar tax credit.
+Once you do, you'll have a good idea of your potential tax savings, along with the time and cost to realize it.

 Here's what you need to know about the R&D Tax Credit Study and what it means in terms of your time.